Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 11/1

+It's back on the job search for Adrian Jewell.
+My paid internship completed successfuly with lots of valuable lessons learned.
+There are so many things worth learning but the most important task is to get a new job, a really good one with smart teammates, organized management, challenging technical problems, and potential for growth and professional development.
+My interest is in software companies or working directly with scientists.

+My side project during my job search will be contributing to the Onion Router.
+The next steps in this process are to run the client locally, make an API request, and then build the client locally from source and make a successful api request.

 ## 2/22

 Interesting problems : Parse Words (from Tony), Word Search (from April),